 a.
 To propose or recommend (for action by the Members) any amendment, restatement, or modification of the Articles of Incorporation of the Corporation or these corporate Bylaws

 d.
-To acquire or take by purchase, gift, grant, lease, device, bequest or in any other manner and form, any and all property, real and personal, absolutely, in trust or otherwise; and also to give, grant, bargain, sell, encumber, mortgage, pledge, lease, exchange, convey or otherwise dispose of any and all property; to borrow money and to execute notes or other evidences of indebtedness, and to do all acts necessary and proper for the carrying into effect of the purposes above set forth;
+To acquire or take by purchase, gift, grant, lease, device, bequest or in any other manner and form, any and all property, real and personal, absolutely, in trust or otherwise; and also to give, grant, bargain, sell, but not the mortgage or pledge, encumber, mortgage, pledge, lease, exchange, convey or otherwise dispose of any and all property to borrow money and to execute notes or other evidences of indebtedness, and to do all acts necessary and proper for the carrying into effect of the purposes above set forth;

 f.
-All funds of the Corporation not otherwise employed shall be deposited, from time to time, to the credit of the Corporation in such banks, trust companies, or other depositories as the Directors may select, or as selected by the Treasurer or any other Officer of the Corporation to whom such power may, from time to time, be delegated by the Directors, or shall be invested in such securities (of any nature) as the Directors may determine from time to time;
+All funds of the Corporation not otherwise employed shall be deposited, from time to time, to the credit of the Corporation in such banks, trust companies, or other depositories as the Directors may select, or as selected by the Executive Committee, or shall be invested in such securities (of any nature) as the Directors may determine from time to time.

 j.
-To authorize Officers and/or Agents of the Corporation to purchase, lease, manage and sell land and buildings; incur debt and secure the same by mortgage and pledge of real and personal property, tangible and intangible; to purchase and/or sell securities or other financial investment instruments, and to accept gifts or bequests on behalf of the corporation.
+To authorize Officers and/or Agents of the Corporation to purchase and/or sell securities or other financial investment instruments and to accept gifts or bequests on behalf of the Corporation.